- All swimmers must be members (Full or Non Member).

 Wetsuits come in different thicknesses and the thicker they are the warmer they keep you.

 The fit of your wetsuit should be comfortable ‘snug’ with no wrinkles and creases when you are standing upright.
 You should be able to comfortably take a full-depth breath when wearing your outdoor swimming wetsuit.
 When it comes to the material opt for rubber as opposed to fabric, you may see manufacturers and eCommerce stores referring to them as triathlon wetsuits, triwear, wiggle suits or open water swimming wetsuits.
+You can hire a wetsuit on-site for just £10 per session.

 Do I need a swim hat?